Can Cops Get Life Insurance? They Sure Can...But There's More

 Option 1 - Apples to Apples

-Kevin decides to comparison shop for an individual life insurance policy to cover him for the additional supplement until retirement (age 57).
-Remember, he’s 37 years old, male, healthy and a non-smoker.
-For the purposes of this example, we’re comparing the cost of topping up his police officer insurance benefits (Max $300k) with purchasing an individual $300,000, 20-year term policy with Empire Life.
+Kevin decides to comparison shop for an individual life insurance policy to cover him until retirement (age 57).
+Remember, he’s 37, male, healthy, and a non-smoker.
+For this example, we’re comparing the cost of topping up his police officer insurance benefits (Max $300k) by purchasing an individual $300,000, 20-year term policy with Empire Life.

 Police Life Insurance, $300,000